๐Ÿ”ฌBiological Chemistry I

 Integral Membrane Proteins

-• Functional diversity includes channels, carriers, receptors, and enzymes—essentially any task requiring communication across the membrane
+• Functional diversity includes channels, carriers, receptors, and enzymes.
+Any task requiring communication or transport across the membrane typically involves an integral protein.

 Peripheral Membrane Proteins

-• Non-covalent attachment to membrane surfaces occurs through electrostatic interactions with lipid head groups or binding to integral proteins
+• Non-covalent attachment to membrane surfaces occurs through electrostatic interactions with lipid head groups or through binding to exposed domains of integral proteins.

-• Easily dissociated by high salt concentrations or pH changes without disrupting membrane integrity—a key experimental distinction from integral proteins
+• Easily dissociated by high salt concentrations or pH changes, which disrupt electrostatic interactions without destroying the membrane itself.
+This is a key experimental distinction from integral proteins.

-Compare: Integral vs. peripheral membrane proteins—both are "membrane proteins," but integral proteins have hydrophobic transmembrane domains requiring detergent extraction, while peripheral proteins attach via electrostatic interactions and wash off with salt.
-Know this distinction for any question about membrane protein isolation.
+Compare: Integral vs. peripheral membrane proteins: both are "membrane proteins," but integral proteins have hydrophobic transmembrane domains requiring detergent extraction, while peripheral proteins attach via electrostatic interactions and wash off with salt.
+Know this distinction for any question about membrane protein isolation techniques.

 Cell Surface Identity: Recognition and Signaling Components